Skip to main content

 Installing the Output Module

-2. Navigate to tinyurl.com/bridge-omcc
+2. Go to tinyurl.com/bridge-omcc

 Creating an HTML Photo Gallery

-2. Select all images using Edit > Select All.
+2. Choose Edit > Select All.

 Creating a Flash Photo Gallery